Mozart in Italy: Milan to Naples

 The first stop on the southward journey was at Lodi, where Wolfgang completed his first string quartet, K. 80/73f.
 After a few days in Parma, the Mozarts moved on to Bologna, a "centre for masters, artists and scholars", according to Leopold.
 Their letter from Firmian introduced them to Count Pallavicini-Centurioni, a leading patron of the arts, who immediately arranged a concert for the local nobility in his palace.
 Among the guests was Giovanni Battista Martini, the leading musical theorist of his day and Europe's most renowned expert in Baroque counterpoint.
 Martini received the young composer and tested him with exercises in fugue.
-Always with an eye upon Wolfgang's future prospects in the courts of Europe, Leopold was anxious for engagement with the great master; but time was short, so he arranged a return to Bologna in the summer for extended tuition.
+Always with an eye upon Wolfgang's prospects in the courts of Europe, Leopold was anxious for engagement with the great master, but time was short, so he arranged a return to Bologna in the summer for extended tuition.
 The pair left on 29 March, carrying letters from Pallavicini that might clear the way for an audience with Pope Clement XIV in Rome.
 Before they left, they made the acquaintance of the Czech composer Josef Mysliveček, whose opera La Nitteti was being prepared for performance.
 Later in 1770, Wolfgang would use the Mysliveček opera as a source of motives for his own opera Mitridate, re di Ponto and various symphonies.
 More broadly, it marked the beginning of a close association between Mysliveček and the Mozart family that lasted until 1778.
 Wolfgang used his works repeatedly as models of compositional style.